Strategoose/gva_publication/publications/nov_2017/reports/templates/markdown/chapter_1.md

 &nbsp;

 ### Code of Practice for Official Statistics
-DCMS Sector Economic Estimates is an Official Statistic and has been produced to the standards set out in the Code of Practice for Official Statistics. **The statistical series have undergone National Statistics assessment this year.
-The Office for Statistical Regulation have published a report outlining their recommendations.**
+DCMS Sector Economic Estimates series is an Official Statistic and has been produced to the standards set out in the Code of Practice for Statistics.
+The statistical series has undergone National Statistics assessment this year.
+The Office for Statistics Regulation are expected to publish a report in December 2018.

 &nbsp;